 Radiopaque lesions of the jaw

-Radiopaque lesion or area found on an x-ray?
+Radiopaque jaw lesions or radiopaque area found on an x-ray?
 What is it?
 I’m going to slowly update with more interesting finds.
 Be aware most of these are bet guesses and not biopsy confirmed, as most do not warrant that.
 We have a post for radiolucent lesions on panos as well with much of the same information.

 An unknown radiopaque area or lesion is a regular find in dentistry.

 So what is the calcification that you found on the pano?
 Typically you can decide by location what the calcification is, but this is not always the case.
 I have found the following diagram very helpful.

 An antrolith is a calcified mass in the maxillary sinus.

 Reactional osteogenesis of the maxillary sinus